tfari/scrapers/sc_followers_following/README.md

 This script scraps the data of the followers or following lists of a soundcloud.com user and stores it into an excel file.

-geckodriver.exe must be in path if we need to generate a client_id via Selenium.
+geckodriver.exe must be in path to generate a client_id via Selenium.

+If the client_id no longer works, just delete the file "client_id" and run again to generate a new one.

 **Usage:**